 Tresorit held an open hacking challenge that invited hackers to try to break into it but no one succeeded in a period that lasted for a year and a half.
 If you want to learn more about Tresorit’s security, read its security whitepaper.

-It’s clear that Dropbox doesn’t place the same emphasis on security.
+It’s clear that Dropbox doesn’t place the same emphasis on security (read our piece on Dropbox’s security issues).
 In fact, the service has a checkered history with it.
 The company was in the spotlight during a breach in 2012 in which 68 million passwords were stolen, and the incident wasn’t reported until years later.

 Plus, Dropbox was connected to the PRISM project in 2013.
 That said, the company took measures to increase security after that.